 Purchase Rights.
 The Compensation Committee may, at any time and from time to time, grant rights to purchase Shares in accordance with the terms of the employee stock purchase sub-plan ("ESPP") attached as Exhibit A to the Plan.
-The E.W.
-Scripps Company Employee Stock Purchase Plan, which was approved by the holders of our Common Voting Shares on June 13, 2008, expired in accordance with its terms on June 12, 2018.
-Our stock purchase program has since been administered as "other awards" under the Plan.
-The Plan, as proposed to be amended, formalizes this administrative structure as set forth below.
 Purchases of Shares under the ESPP will count against the overall share reserve of the Plan.